 It appears that Anastasius understood this.
 He never explicitly ascribed the words “I receive also…all the canons” to Adrian.
 Rather, he clarified the terms of Adrian’s aforementioned acceptance.
 This evidences he understood the passage, with Adrian I’s approving statement afterwards, as requiring some sort of clarification that would specify that the Pope had not really approved everything.
 Later writers more strictly concerned with the canonical tradition bequeathed to them, such as Ivo and Gratian, simply zeroed in of the statement of “I receive also…all the canons” as that of Adrian.
 I posit this was not because they were stupid and borderline illiterate.
 After all, Adrian I technically did write these words (in quoting Taurisius) and then immediately approved without qualification what was quoted.

 In other words, it was well understood he did accept the canons.
 This explained to the canonists both why they had all of these canons at their disposal and why the same Pope accepted Canon 1 of Nicea 2.
 It was simply convenient to quote Adrian’s quote of Taurisius as the “one liner” which proved it.
-Otherwise, they would have had to say in not such a succinct manner: “Adrian accepted all the Trullan canons, because he quoted as follows from Taurisius (“X”), then accepted this as follows without qualifications (“Y”), and then signed onto Canon 1 of Nicea 2 which would have demanded the understanding that he accepted the Trullan canons because (“Z”) literally describes the contents of the aforementioned canons.”
+Otherwise, they would have had to say in not such a succinct manner: “Adrian accepted all the Trullan canons, because he quoted as follows from Taurisius (“X”), then accepted this as follows without any qualification (“Y”), and then signed onto Canon 1 of Nicea 2 which would have demanded the understanding that he accepted the Trullan canons because (“Z”) literally describes the contents of the aforementioned canons.”

 There is one last argument against Roman acceptance one can easily dispense with.
 It goes as follows: due to the surviving manuscripts of Trullo lacking the Pope’s signature (there is literally a blank spot where his signature was supposed to be), this must mean the council was never accepted by any Pope.
 (Price, The Canons of the Qunisext Council, p.
 178) Surely, the preceding proves that the original manuscripts of Trullo were embarrassingly never signed.
 However, this would be no different than the canons of other ecumenical councils.
-What document or even “signing ceremony” is recorded for Rome’s acceptance of the canons of Nicea I, Constantinople I, Ephesus, or Constantinople II?
+What document or even “signing ceremony” is recorded for Rome’s acceptance of the canons of Nicea I, Constantinople I, or Ephesus?
 Literally, none.
 One day this or that council’s canons were not found in Western canon law and the next, they were.

 The acceptance of these canons from Rome either implicitly (they just so happened to have these canons in their canon law, such as Constantinople I’s), or explicitly (i.e. some later Pope quotes a canon) suffice to demonstrate Roman acceptance.
 Why this burden of historical proof suddenly changes to the historian so that a manuscript with the Pope’s signature becomes necessary only for Trullo, especially given the aforementioned explicit proofs of Roman acceptance, is incomprehensible.